Enterprise B2B UI & UX Web Platform

 Fintech Portal: Enterprise Platform Redesign

-This project involved a full redesign of a B2B enterprise platform used by financial institutions to onboard clients, track cross-border transactions, and manage user permissions.
+A full redesign of a B2B enterprise platform used by financial institutions to onboard clients, track cross-border transactions, and manage user permissions.

 Project Overview